nixworks/public/news/2010/10/11/index.md

 _Context: China, Lisbeth Berg-Hansen, Minister of Fisheries and Coastal Affairs, Nobel Peace Prize, Norway_

 ### [The United Arab Emirates closes its airspace to Canada's Defence Minister Peter MacKay over a growing dispute over aviation rights.](/news/2010/10/11/the-united-arab-emirates-closes-its-airspace-to-canada-s-defence-minister-peter-mackay-over-a-growing-dispute-over-aviation-rights.md)
-_Context: Canada, Defence Minister, Peter MacKay, United Arab Emirates, dispute over aviation rights_
+_Context: Canadian, Defence Minister, Peter MacKay, United Arab Emirates, dispute over aviation rights_

 ### [Greek Police officer Epaminondas Korkoneas is convicted of the culpable homicide of teenager Alexandros Grigoropoulos which sparked the 2008 Greek riots. ](/news/2010/10/11/greek-police-officer-epaminondas-korkoneas-is-convicted-of-the-culpable-homicide-of-teenager-alexandros-grigoropoulos-which-sparked-the-2008.md)
 A Greek policeman is sentenced to life in jail for murdering a schoolboy in 2008, a shooting incident which sparked the worst unrest in decades.